adrianmarino/points/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg)](http://badges.mit-license.org)

 # Points
-  * Is a bank of virtual money.
+  * Is a virtual bank where users can exchange money under real or virtual currency(e.g. dolars, points).
-  * Can be used to point management or any type of currency.
-  * Each user belongs to entities.
-  * Each user has many accounts.
+  * Each user has accounts under entities.
-  * Each account has an amount in a currency.
+  * Each account has an amount under a currency.
-  * Two type of accounts: Backup, Default.
+  * Is possible exchange amount between diferent currencies.
+  * Each entity have backup accounts under real currency.
-  * You can:
+  * Each user can:
     * Deposit to backup account.
     * Extract from backup account.
-    * Transfer between accounts (any type).
+    * Transfer between accounts of any type an currency.

-## Start
+## Begining

   **Step 1**: Install dependencies.
   ```bash